Get insider access

 The Olympus OM-D E-M10 Mark IV is the best option for those on a tighter budget or just starting out.
 As mentioned previously, Micro Four Thirds is one of the best camera systems for birding and wildlife, with a plethora of more portable and typically more affordable lens options than larger sensor counterparts.

 The EM-10 Mark IV is a highly portable model with fairly accessible controls and good ergonomics for its size.
-It's also one of the few budget cameras to feature in-body image stabilization (IBIS), which can come in handy when shooting stationary subjects at slower shutter speeds without a tripod.
+It's also one of the few budget cameras to feature in-body image stabilization (IBIS), which can come in handy when shooting without a tripod or when capturing stationary subjects at slower shutter speeds.
 While its autofocus tracking system isn't the most reliable, the camera can shoot at quick burst speeds and has great image quality for its class.

 See our review